This article has been revised and updated, 12 June 2023

 As a doctor and life practitioner, I’ve learned that there are two ways to view success:

-- You can either compare yourself to others and get depressed, or
+- Firstly, you can either compare yourself to others and get depressed, or

-- You can ignore what others are doing and focus on what you can do.
+- Secondly, you can ignore what others are doing and focus on what you can do.

 This means you can either keep looking with envy at the greener grass on the other side of the fence, or you can stop looking and focus on how you can make your grass greener.